ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 ### Testing

-Using PowerShell, Make sure that the `experiment controls public share` has the most recent version of `ibex_utils` from Git (i.e. do git pull) - this is so the most recent install script will be used for testing and install
+Using PowerShell, make sure that the `experiment controls public share` has the most recent version of `ibex_utils` from Git (i.e. do git pull) - this is so the most recent install script will be used for testing and install

 One or more people should do [manual system tests, using this page](Manual-system-tests).